janiko71/boxcryptor-decryptor/README.md

 Of course, the BoxCryptor solution encrypts and decrypts the files _on the fly_, and seems to work well.
 But as I've said, you can't audit the code.
 To prevent this, the editor published a decryptor (in Java and C++) here:
 * https://github.com/secomba/boxcryptor-single-file-decryptor

-Like my work, their programs are not really intended to be production-grade programs, but having this source code is a good way to understand how their crypto process work.
+Like my work, their programs are not really intended to be production-grade programs, but having this source code is a good way to understand how their crypto process works.
 As a challenge, I wanted to do a decryptor by myself, and because I have no relation with the editor, you have here an independant way of understanding it and to decrypt your files.

 ## How to use it?